Jared O'Mara: Former MP jailed over £52,000 fraud to pay drug debt

 The court heard fake invoices worth £24,000 were rejected by IPSA and a false £28,000 contract of employment submitted by O'Mara meant the total value of the fraud was £52,000.

-O'Mara was elected to Parliament for Labour in June 2017, unseating former deputy Prime Minister Nick Clegg, but quit the party the following year and became an independent after he was suspended by the party over comments he'd posted online before becoming an MP.
+O'Mara was elected to Parliament for Labour in June 2017, unseating former deputy Prime Minister Nick Clegg.

+He quit the party the following year and became an independent after he was suspended by the party over comments he had posted online before becoming an MP.

+The 41-year-old stood down in 2019, the same year the fraud offences took place.

-Through his barrister, O'Mara apologised to the 70,000 constituents in the South Yorkshire constituency for failing to resign in October 2017, the month he was suspended by Labour.
+Through his barrister, O'Mara apologised to the 70,000 voters in the South Yorkshire constituency for failing to resign in October 2017, the month he was suspended by Labour.

-However, Judge Tom Bayliss KC called the apology "entirely disingenuous".
+However, Judge Tom Bayliss KC called the apology "entirely disingenuous" and said the fraud was "cynical, deliberate and dishonest".

 "You must have realised early on that you were wholly unsuited to the role, but you carried on regardless, you brazened it out; drawing a salary, but doing little or no parliamentary work," he told O'Mara.